-Due to the abrupt closing of Boston’s Long Island Bridge last fall, The Farm will be operating a limited production this season while working find a new location in the Greater Boston area for the 2016 season.
-Unfortunately, The Farm won’t be able to work with volunteers this season.
-We hope you’ll join us again next year in support of the beautiful and unique program.
+Due to the abrupt closing of Boston’s Long Island Bridge, The Farm will be operating a limited production while working find a new location in Greater Boston for next season.
+Unfortunately, The Farm won’t be able to work with volunteers until then.
+We hope you’ll join us again in support of this beautiful and unique program.

 The Serving Ourselves (SOS) Farm at Boston’s Long Island Shelter is a 2.5 acre Certified Organic farm that helps feed the bodies, minds, and spirits of some of Boston’s most vulnerable residents.

 Each year, The Farm produces about 25,000 pounds of beautiful, first harvest produce (veggies, herbs, fruits, and berries), as well as fresh eggs from the laying hens, for over 800 people served every day by the Long Island Shelter’s kitchen.

 The Farm also shares its bounty with the Greater Boston community by offering healthy, affordable options through Community Supported Agriculture (CSA) shares and Farmers Markets, particularly in neighborhoods where access to healthy foods may be limited, and accepts SNAP, WIC, and senior coupons.